SZXC-WG/LocalGen-new/README.md

   Versions 2 to 5 of LocalGen are built with [EGE Graphics](https://xege.org) (24.04), and we’re working on creating an object-oriented system based on it.
   **Note:** Releases for this branch are **Windows-only** due to EGE 24.04’s limitations.
 However, if you want to run it on Linux or macOS, [**Wine**](https://www.winehq.org) might be an option.
 (We have tested, it worked well on a Ubuntu 22.04 LTS machine.)

-- **`release`**:
-  This branch is used to store older version releases (v1-v4) and related resources like maps and fonts.
-For newer version releases, head over to the [releases page](http://github.com/SZXC-WG/LocalGen-new/releases).

 If you'd like to contribute, please submit a pull request to the `master` branch.
 We appreciate your help!

 > [!CAUTION]